Joanna Moncrieff: Models of drug action

 Moncrieff states she is not completely opposed to the use of drugs for mental health problems, but believes that the action of drugs in these situations is misunderstood.
-Moncrieff developed two alternative 'models' for understanding what drugs might be doing when they are prescribed to people with mental health problems.
+Moncrieff developed two alternative 'models' for understanding what drugs might be doing when they are prescribed to people with mental-health problems.
 The current mainstream understanding of psychiatric drug action is based on a 'disease-centred' model that suggests that drugs work by rectifying the underlying abnormality that is presumed to lead to the symptoms of the disorder in question.

-Moncrieff contrast this with an alternative 'drug centred' model, which suggests that since psychiatric drugs are psychoactive substances, they work because they change the way people think, feel and behave.
+Moncrieff contrasts this with an alternative 'drug-centred' model, which suggests that since psychiatric drugs are psychoactive substances, they work because they change the way people think, feel and behave.
 According to this model, psychiatric drugs have no specific biological effects in people with a mental disorder, and they produce their characteristic effects in everyone who takes them.
 The changes induced by some sorts of drugs may, however, lead to the suppression of the manifestations (symptoms) of some mental disorders.

 The Myth of the Chemical Cure traces the emergence and development of the disease-centred model from the 1950s onwards.
 It purports to highlight the lack of evidence for the disease-centred model of drug action for every major class of psychiatric drug, despite the psychiatric consensus.

 It also explores supposed commercial, professional and political interests behind the disease-centred model.